Hecate: Etymology

 Potential Greek source words have been suggested for the goddess's name.
 The word ἑκών, meaning "willing" (thus, "she who works her will" or similar), may be related to the name Hecate.
 However, no sources suggested list will or willingness as a major attribute of Hecate, which calls this assertion into question.
 Another Greek word suggested as the origin of the name Hecate is Ἑκατός Hekatos, an obscure epithet of Apollo interpreted as "the far-reaching one" or "the far-darter".
 This has been suggested in comparison with the attributes of the goddess Artemis, strongly associated with Apollo and frequently equated with Hecate in the classical world.
 Supporters of this etymology suggest that Hecate was originally considered an aspect of Artemis prior to the latter's adoption into the Olympian pantheon.
-Artemis would have, at that point, become more strongly associated with purity and maidenhood, on the one hand, while her originally darker attributes like her association with magic, the souls of the dead, and the night would have continued to be worshipped separately under her title Hecate.
-Though often considered the most likely Greek origin of the name, the Ἑκατός theory does not account for her worship in Asia Minor, where her association with Artemis seems to have been a late development, and the competing theories that the attribution of darker aspects and magic to Hecate were themselves not originally part of her cult.
+Artemis would have, at that point, become more strongly associated with purity and maidenhood, while her originally darker attributes like her association with magic, the souls of the dead, and the night would have continued to be worshipped separately through Hecate.
+Though often considered the most likely Greek origin of the name, the Ἑκατός theory does not account for her worship in Anatolia, where her association with Artemis seems to have been a late development, and the competing theories that the attribution of darker aspects and magic to Hecate were themselves not originally part of her cult.
 R. S. P. Beekes rejected a Greek etymology and suggested a Pre-Greek origin.

 Older English pronunciation and spelling

 In Early Modern English, the name was also pronounced disyllabically (as /ˈhɛk.ɪt/) and sometimes spelled Hecat.
 It remained common practice in English to pronounce her name in two syllables, even when spelled with final e, well into the 19th century.
+Merriam-Webster still shows that two-syllable pronunciation (identified here) as an alternative.

 The spelling Hecat is due to Arthur Golding's 1567 translation of Ovid's Metamorphoses, and this spelling without the final E later appears in plays of the Elizabethan-Jacobean period.
 Webster's Dictionary of 1866 particularly credits the influence of Shakespeare for the then-predominant disyllabic pronunciation of the name.